Have you or a loved one taken a drug that has been recalled or withdrawn from the market?

-Drug manufacturers have a responsibility to make drugs and medical devices safe for the marketplace; in many cases they are asked to provide warning labels to physicians and (in the case of medications) the pharmacy that dispenses their product.
-But all too often drug and medical device companies are aware that a drug can cause harmful drug side effects or a medical device can be defective and can cause injury or death–and they may choose profit over safety.
+Drug manufacturers have a responsibility to make drugs and medical devices safe for the marketplace.
+In many cases, they are asked to provide warning labels to physicians and (in the case of medications) the pharmacy that dispenses their product.
+But all too often, drug and medical device companies are aware that a drug can cause harmful side effects or a medical device can be defective and can cause injury or death, and they may choose profit over safety.

 Although drugs and medical devices are often recalled due to drug side effects and defective devices, some pharmaceutical companies and medical device companies rush a product to market and/or aggressively promote the drug by persuading consumers to ask for the drug and convincing physicians to prescribe it.
 In their rush to design the next “blockbuster” drug or implantable medical device, pharmaceutical and medical device companies can put the consumer at risk.